 Best Home Folding Professional Treadmill

-- 10 preset workout programs, which include cardio, fat burn, interval, hill, strength, and even two “heart rate controlled” workouts
+10 preset programs, which include cardio, fat burn, interval, hill, strength, and even two “heart rate controlled” workouts

-- Ability to quickly access useful information while using a specific workout program thanks to the easy toggling convenience
+Ability to quickly access useful information while using a specific exercise program thanks to the easy toggling convenience

-- As far as being beginner-friendly is concerned, the BXT 216 certainly has an edge over the F85 thanks to its 11 preset workout programs designed with beginners in mind
+friendly is concerned, the BXT 216 certainly has an edge over the F85 thanks to its 11 preset programs designed with beginners in mind

 If you're after an even more durable treadmill than the BowflexBXT 216 and don't mind paying a bit more, then the Sole F85 would turn out to be your best bet.

-It’s one of the few professional treadmills on the market that comes with a lifetime warranty on motor and frame, which reflects the confidence Sole has in its durability and sturdiness.
+It's one of the few on the market that comes with a lifetime warranty on motor and frame, which reflects the confidence Sole has in its durability and sturdiness.

 The F85 comes with a 4.0 CHP motor too, with the speed variation being 0.5 to 12 mph.
 However, the operation is quieter than BXT 216, which matter for people like me who might find a bit annoying when working out.

-Its rollers and flywheel are some of the largest you would have ever seen, and that not only translates to a higher durability, but also a smoother workout.
+Its rollers and flywheel are some of the largest you've ever seen, and that not only translates to a higher durability, but also a smoother exercise.